OVI / DUI & Boating Under the Influence (BUI)

 B.U.I. is classified as a first degree misdemeanor, so a person found guilty of B.U.I. in Ohio faces up to six months in jail, a fine of up to $1,000, and up to five years of community control (probation).
 Some of these penalties are mandatory.
 For a first offense, the mandatory jail sentence is at least three days (or a driver intervention program), and the mandatory fine is at least $150.
 In addition, refusal to consent to a breath/blood/urine test results in ineligibility to operate or register a watercraft for one year.Penalty Enhancement For Multiple Offenses Of Boating Under The Influence

-If you have been charged with Boating Under The Influence (B.U.I.) in Columbus, Ohio or the central Ohio area and hope to avoid the consequences of a B.U.I. conviction, contact an attorney with expertise in DUI/OVI defense.
-I have that expertise, and I have experience defending clients charged with B.U.I. in Franklin County, Delaware County, and other courts in the central Ohio area.
-Based on my expertise, experience, and elite service, my fees are at the high end of the fee scale.
-I charge flat fees, so you will know the total cost of my services before my representation begins.
-For more information about me, see my profile, and for more information about my practice, see the firm overview.
-If you would like to discuss how I can help with your B.U.I. case, EMAIL ME or call me at 614-717-1177 to arrange a free consultation.
+If you have been charged with Boating Under The Influence (B.U.I.) in Columbus, Ohio or the central Ohio area and hope to avoid the consequences of a B.U.I. conviction, contact an attorney with expertise in DUI / OVI defense.
+We have that expertise, and we have experience defending clients charged with B.U.I. in Franklin County, Delaware County, and other courts in the central Ohio area.
+Based on our expertise, experience, and elite service, our fees are at the high end of the fee scale.
+We charge flat fees, so you will know the total cost of our services before our representation begins.
+For more information about the Dominy law firm, see the firm overview.
+If you would like to discuss how we can help with your B.U.I. case, EMAIL US or call us at 614-717-1177 to arrange a free consultation.